raiyni/example-plugin/README.md

 # On-screen Notes

 Notes...
-But on your screen!<br>Use shift click or `::notes` to manage
+But on your screen!

+Use shift click or `::notes` to manage